 The College provides bookstores for the convenience of students and faculty.
-Textbooks and supplies may be purchased in the campus bookstores located at the Central Campus in Hillsboro and the Brown County Campus in Mt.
-Orab.
+Textbooks and supplies may be purchased in the campus bookstore located at the Central Campus in Hillsboro.
 Books and supplies may also be purchased online at www.sscc.edu.